Net neutrality by country: European Union

 Article 3 of EU Regulation 2015/2120 sets the basic framework for ensuring net neutrality across the entire European Union.
 However, the regulation's text has been criticized as offering loopholes that can undermine the regulation's effectiveness.
 In Germany mobile device ISP's like Deutsche Telekom and Vodafone are offering services that might be seen as undermining net neutrality.

 The government agency overseeing the market (Bundesnetzagentur) stated, in general these plans are in alignment with net neutrality but forced the companies to adapt some changes.

 France

-In France, on 12 April 2011, the Commission for economic affairs of the French parliament approved the report of MP Laure de La Raudière (UMP).
+In France, on 12 April 2011, the commission for economic affairs of the French parliament approved the report of MP Laure de La Raudière (UMP).
 The report contains 9 proposals.
 Propositions n°1 & 2 act on net neutrality.

 Indonesia

+Indonesia has not adopted net neutrality.
 Indihome, a subsidiary of Telkom Indonesia, is deliberately blocking Netflix and claimed that it is due to censorship and pornographic contents.
 On the other hand, it promotes Iflix, a Malaysian-based company that provides similar service as Netflix.
 Ironically the M-17 rated contents are also available on Iflix without further censorship from the provider.